Desná (Jablonec nad Nisou District): Administrative division

+Etymology

+Desná supposed to be named Desfoursdorf ("Desfours' village") after its founder, Count Maximilian Desfours II.
+However the name Dessendorf was adopted instead (referring to the Desná River).
+The Czech name Desná only began to be used in the first half of the 20th century.

 Geography

 Desná is located about 9 km east of Jablonec nad Nisou.
 It lies in the Jizera Mountains.
 The highest point is the mountain Novina at 804 m above sea level.
 The town is situated at the confluence of the Černá Desná and Bílá Desná streams, which form the Desná River.
 The Souš Reservoir, built on the Černá Desná, is located in the northern part of the municipal territory.

 History

-Desná was founded by count Maximilian Desfours II in 1691.
-Its name supposed to be Desfoursdorf, however the simplified name Dessensdorf was adopted.
-After almost 250 years, its Czech name Desná was derived.
+Desná was founded by Count Maximilian Desfours II in 1691.
 In 1913, Desná was promoted to a market town.
-In 1949, eleven hamlets or their parts was joined to Desná and the municipality was established in its current form.
+In 1949, eleven hamlets and their parts were joined to Desná and the municipality was established in its current form.
 In 1968, it became a town.